salgado/vrx-awsrobomaker/README.md

 Currently, AWS RoboMaker offers native support for Melodic(ROS1) or Foxy(ROS2) distro.
 But for our VRX environment, we will follow docker vrx installation process to accomplish the ROS Noetic competition config requirements.

-We ahve tested this using US East(N. Virginia) region, please, send a issue if you run in another region successfully.
+We have tested this using the US East(N. Virginia) region; please send us an issue if you successfully run in another region.

 ![](screens/aws-robomaker-tut-015.png)